apache/geode/Troubleshooting-Disk-Space.md

 In an active system, these files (especially the region persistence files) can use a lot of disk space.
 ## Determination
 ### Disk Store Monitor
 The Geode `Disk Store Monitor` runs in each JVM and monitors disk usage.
-For additional details, see the <a href="http://gemfire.docs.pivotal.io/latest/userguide/index.html#about_users_guide.html" target="_blank">GemFire Users Guide</a>.
+For additional details, see the <a href="http://geode-docs.cfapps.io/docs-gemfire/about_users_guide.html" target="_blank">Geode Users Guide</a>.

 It logs a warning like below in the Geode log file when the disk usage exceeds the usage threshold (default=80%).